zer2/fantasy-basketball-optimizer/about/turnovers.md

 All in all, what does this tell us about turnovers?

 It tells us that __investment in turnovers has approximately equivalent returns on investment as investment in other categories, even for a very good team__.
-The idea that teams that are in position to win benefit less from investment in turnovers than in other categories is not supported.
+The idea that teams that are in position to win benefit less from investment in turnovers than in other categories is not supported

 ## 3. The third argument: turnovers are volatile